ahdinosaur/rustforge-2025-rust-in-color/slides.md

 With the power of abstraction, we can think at a very high-level, for very low-level applications.

-I will show you how to use traits and generics to make great abstractions.
+I will show you examples of how to use traits and generics to make great abstractions.

-no-std and no-alloc is no problem, but you can't do things how you might be used to.
+no-std and no-alloc will be no problem, but you can't fall back on doing things how you might be used to.

+no-std means you can't use the usual standard library.

+no-alloc means you can't use Box or Vec or Map or anything that requires a heap allocation.

 -->